-Tick the qualities you think you have from the list below.
+We have made a short list of qualities.
+Please tick the ones you feel you possess.
+Be generous with yourself.
+If you demonstrate a quality sometime or the other, tick it.
 Remember, being a cheerful person does not mean that you have to be cheerful all the time.
 If you feel that on the whole, you are a cheerful person, tick 'cheerful'.
 Same goes for all qualities listed below.
 There are hundreds of qualities-think of more adjectives you use to describe the behaviour of people/yourself-add these to the list below.

 cheerful impulsive honest

 aggressive self-centred serious

 shy careful punctual

 confident manipulative thoughtful

 submissive brave frank

 competitive dominating determined

 peaceful energetic cooperative

 argumentative playful humorous

 logical kind friendly

-assertive
+assertive / (